Siege of Leiden: Background

 In the war that had broken out (eventually called the Eighty Years' War), Dutch rebels took up arms against the Habsburg king of Spain, whose family had inherited the Seventeen Provinces of the Netherlands.
 Most of the counties of Holland and Zeeland were occupied by rebels in 1572, who sought to end the harsh rule of the Spanish Duke of Alba, governor-general of the Netherlands.
 The territory had a high density of cities, which were protected by defense works and by the low-lying boglands, which could easily be flooded by opening the dykes and letting in the sea.

 The Duke of Alba tried to break resistance using brute force.
 He used Amsterdam as a base, as this was the only city in the county of Holland that had remained loyal to the Spanish government.
 Alba's cruel treatment of the populations after the sieges of Naarden and Haarlem was notorious.
 The rebels learned that no mercy was shown there and were determined to hold out as long as possible to avoid a similar massacre.
 The county of Holland was split in two when Haarlem was taken by the Spanish after a seven-month siege.
 Alba then attempted to take Alkmaar in the north, but the city withstood the Spanish attack.
 Alba then sent his officer Francisco de Valdez to attack the southern rebel territory, starting with Leiden.
 In the meantime, due to his failure to quell the rebellion as quickly as he had intended, Alba submitted his resignation, which King Philip accepted in December.
 The less harsh and more politic Luis de Zúñiga y Requesens replaced him as governor-general.

 First siege of Leiden

 The city of Leiden had plenty of food stored for the siege when it started in October 1573.
 The siege was very difficult for the Spanish, because the soil was too loose to dig trenches, and the city's defense works were hard to break.
 Defending Leiden was a rebel army consisting of English, Scottish, and Huguenot French volunteers.
 The leader of the Dutch rebels, William the Silent, Prince of Orange, attempted a relief of Leiden by sending an army into the Netherlands under the command of his brother, Louis of Nassau.
-Valdez lifted the siege in April 1574 to face the invading rebel troops, but Sancho d'Avila reached them first and defeated them in the Battle of Mookerheyde, where Louis was killed.
+Valdez, the Spanish commander now responsible for conducting the siege, lifted the siege in April 1574 to face the invading rebel troops, but Sancho d'Avila reached them first and defeated them in the Battle of Mookerheyde, where Louis was killed.